Steve Marriott: The DTs, various projects: 1988–1990

+Frampton: 1990–1991

 By 1990 Marriott was playing an average 200 gigs a year, when Frampton flew into Britain and asked Marriott to reform Humble Pie to produce a one-off album and a reunion tour.
 The payment would be enough to allow Marriott to take things easier.
 He agreed, and they flew out to Frampton's recording studio in Los Angeles on 27 January 1991.
 They began writing songs, but the project was never completed, as Marriott had a change of heart and returned home.

 Two recorded songs from this final effort, "The Bigger They Come" and "I Won't Let You Down", with Marriott on vocals (and guitar), appeared on Frampton's album Shine On: A Collection.
 A third song, "Out of the Blue", featuring both Marriott and Frampton, was featured on the first solo recording Frampton made after Marriott's death.
 A fourth song, "An Itch You Can't Scratch", has been found on many illegal compilations and even on one of two "authorised" British releases.
 The recording date, and whether Frampton played on it, have never been verified.